Oluwaseunoa/Cybersecurity-Projects/Cyber-Security-Fundamentals/Digital-Signature-and-PKI/README.md

 **Environment:** Kali Linux (CLI-based)
 **Project link:** https://github.com/Oluwaseunoa/Cyber-Security-Projects/tree/main/Cyber-Security-Fundamentals/Digital-Signature-and-PKI

+## 📜 Background
+In cybersecurity, ensuring that a file or message has not been altered during transmission is critical.
+Digital signatures, created using private keys and verified using public keys, provide this assurance.
+GPG (GNU Privacy Guard) is an open-source encryption tool that implements the OpenPGP standard for securing data.

+## 🎯 Scope

+Key Management: Importing the sender's public key into the local keyring.

+File Handling: Ensuring that the signed message and its corresponding signature file are correctly prepared.

+Signature Verification: Using GPG to check both the validity and integrity of the signed data.

+Error Handling: Diagnosing common errors (e.g., CRC errors, “no signature found”) and understanding their causes.

 ## 📌 Project Objective
 The goal of this project is to:
 - Understand how **digital signatures** work.